-Students desiring an advance rescheduling of examinations must submit an Exam Rescheduling Form to the exam coordinator by the stated deadline, and then only under the following circumstances:
+Students desiring an advance rescheduling of examinations must submit an Exam Rescheduling form to the exam coordinator by the stated deadline, and then only under the following circumstances:

 - i.
-A student has two School of Law examinations that are scheduled to start within a 23-hour period (not including take home exams and first-year midterms); - ii.
+A student has two School of Law examinations that are scheduled to start within a 23-hour period (not including take home exams or first-year midterms); - ii.
 A student has three School of Law examinations on three consecutive days (not including take home exams); - iii.
 A student's religious beliefs prohibit the taking of an examination at the scheduled time; - iv.
-Student participation in a law school competition for which the student is receiving academic credit.
+A student's participation in a Law School competition for which the student is receiving academic credit directly conflicts with the examination.

 The examination coordinator will determine which exam to move in the case of situation 1 or 2, above.
 If more than one exam is rescheduled, the exams normally are kept in the same order.
+Students will not be allowed to choose which exams are rescheduled or when the reschedule will take place.
+Exam reschedules will not be such that an additional conflict requiring rescheduling is created.